TPyrsiocne/django_sandbox/django_sandbox/words_I_know/readme.txt

 words_I_know
-this app is intened to be an exploration of django user management.
+this app is intended to be an exploration of django user management.

-intended functionalty:
+intended functionality:

 the app will store a global dictionary of words.
 Users can create accounts with their own password and login name.